Home computer: Background

-The 1974 MITS Altair 8800 home computer (atop extra 8-inch floppy disk drive): one of the earliest computers affordable and marketed to private / home use from 1975, but many buyers got a kit, to be hand-soldered and assembled.
+The 1974 MITS Altair 8800 computer (atop extra 8-inch floppy disk drive): one of the earliest computers affordable and marketed to private / home use from 1975, but many buyers got a kit, to be hand-soldered and assembled.

 As early as 1965, some experimental projects, such as Jim Sutherland's ECHO IV, explored the possible utility of a computer in the home.
 In 1969, the Honeywell Kitchen Computer was marketed as a luxury gift item, and would have inaugurated the era of home computing, but none were sold.

 Computers became affordable for the general public in the 1970s due to the mass production of the microprocessor, starting in 1971.
 Early microcomputers such as the Altair 8800 had front-mounted switches and diagnostic lights (nicknamed "blinkenlights") to control and indicate internal system status, and were often sold in kit form to hobbyists.
 These kits would contain an empty printed circuit board which the buyer would fill with the integrated circuits, other individual electronic components, wires and connectors, and then hand-solder all the connections.

-While two early home computers (Sinclair ZX80 and Acorn Atom) could be bought either in kit form or assembled, most home computers were only sold pre-assembled.
+While several early home computers such as the Sinclair ZX80 and Acorn Atom could be bought either in kit form or assembled, most home computers were only sold pre-assembled.
 They were enclosed in plastic or metal cases similar in appearance to typewriter or hi-fi equipment enclosures, which were more familiar and attractive to consumers than the industrial metal card-cage enclosures used by the Altair and similar computers.
 The keyboard – a feature lacking on the Altair – was usually built into the same case as the motherboard.
 Ports for plug-in peripheral devices such as a video display, cassette tape recorders, joysticks, and (later) disk drives were either built-in or available on expansion cards.
 Although the Apple II had internal expansion slots, most other home computer models' expansion arrangements were through externally-accessible 'expansion ports' that also served as a place to plug in cartridge-based games.
 Usually, the manufacturer would sell peripheral devices designed to be compatible with their computers as extra-cost accessories.
-Peripherals and software were not often interchangeable between different brands of home computer, or even between successive models of the same brand.
+Peripherals and software were not often interchangeable between different brands of home computers, or even between successive models of the same brand.

 To save the cost of a dedicated monitor, the home computer would often connect through an RF modulator to the family TV set, which served as both video display and sound system.

 The rise of the home computer also led to a fundamental shift during the early 1980s in where and how computers were purchased.
 Traditionally, microcomputers were obtained by mail order or were purchased in person at general electronics retailers like RadioShack.
 Silicon Valley, in the vanguard of the personal computer revolution, was the first place to see the appearance of new retail stores dedicated to selling only computer hardware, computer software, or both, and also the first place where such stores began to specialize in particular platforms.